 CSR is about building from the ground up.

-Using it as guidance to make significant, long-term decisions which enables profit while minimising the negative impacts of commercialisation.
+Using it as guidance to make significant, long-term decisions that enables profit while minimising the negative impacts of commercialisation.

-Companies who are exemplars of this way of working are Unilever and Patagonia.
+Companies that are exemplars of this way of working are Unilever and Patagonia.
 CSR has driven and shaped these organisations at EVERY conceivable level.

 It’s part of their strategy.
 It’s their purpose.
 It’s authentic.